0

 Inflammation: what’s the problem?

-The inflammatory process is part of the body’s normal response to attack (viruses, bacteria, allergens, injuries or insect bites, for example).
+The inflammatory process is part of the body’s normal response to attack (viruses, bacteria, allergens, injuries, or insect bites, for example).
 It is a first-line defense mechanism vital for identifying tissue damage and/or eradicating pathogens.

 In its acute phase, inflammation manifests in dilation of the blood vessels which allows an influx of immune cells (primarily neutrophils and macrophages) to the affected site where, in a process called phagocytosis, they digest damaged tissue, germs or antigens.

-Short-term inflammation encourages healing but when it persists, it becomes really problematic: this is referred to as chronic inflammation.
+Short-term inflammation encourages healing but when it persists, it becomes problematic: this is referred to as chronic inflammation.
 With constant demands being made on the immune system, it becomes weaker and more vulnerable to disease.
 This ‘silent’ inflammation is indeed a factor in most long-term diseases such as diabetes, cardiovascular disease and auto-immune disorders (1-3).

 A good way of identifying inflammation levels is to test the blood for C-reactive protein (CRP).
 Produced by the liver, this is an early and specific marker of an acute or chronic inflammatory response.
 Normal CRP levels are below 6 mg/L.